 Q: What does positive or negative cash flow mean?

-Q: What is free cash flow and why should I care?
+Q: What is free cash flow and why does it matter in cash flow analysis?

-A: Profit is an accounting concept that includes non‑cash items such as depreciation and accrued revenue.
-Cash flow tracks actual money in and out of the bank.
-You can show a profit while running out of cash if invoices aren’t collected quickly or inventory builds up.
+A: Profit is an accounting measure that includes non-cash items such as depreciation and accrued revenue.
+Cash flow reflects actual money moving in and out of the business.
+A company can report strong profits while facing cash shortages if collections lag.

-Q: Which cash‑flow metric do lenders watch most closely?
+Q: Which cash flow metrics do lenders watch most closely?